gdelataillade/alarm/README.md

 id |   `int`     | Unique identifier of the alarm. alarmDateTime |   `DateTime`     | The date and time you want your alarm to ring. assetAudio |   `String`     | The path to you audio asset you want to use as ringtone.
-Can be local asset or network URL. loopAudio |   `bool`     | If true, audio will repeat indefinitely until it is stopped. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
+Can be local asset or network URL. loopAudio |   `bool`     | If true, audio will repeat indefinitely until alarm is stopped. vibrate |   `bool`     | If true, device will vibrate indefinitely until alarm is stopped. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
 Set to 0 by default, which means no fade. notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background. notificationBody | `String` | The body of the notification.